 4. Sequel Pro

-SQLyog is a GUI administration tool for MySQL developed by Indian-based software company, Webyog.
-It comes in two flavors: Enterprise (with the price ranging from $99 to $999) and the pared down Free Community version; to see the differences, check out the feature comparison table.
+SQLyog is a GUI administration tool for MySQL developed by an Indian-based software company, Webyog.
+It comes in two flavors: Enterprise (with the price ranging from $99 to $999) and the pared-down Free Community version; to see the differences, check out the feature comparison table.
 SQLyog’s list of features is outstanding and unfathomable – a top-notch tool for professional database admins.

 Is your favorite database management tool not mentioned?
 Tell us about it in the comments!

 Join our mission to provide industry-leading digital marketing services to businesses around the globe - all while building your personal knowledge and growing as an individual.